raphaelquast/beatstep/README.md

 ---

-### If "track control" is active
+### If "mix" is active

-The lights in the top-row indicate the arm status of the corresponding track.

-- `red` if the track is armed

-- `blue` if the track represents a track-group

-- `off` if the track is unarmed (and no track-group)

-The lights in the bottom-row indicate the mute / solo status of the corresponding track.
+The lights in the top-row indicate the mute / solo status of the corresponding track.

 - `blue` for a track that is set to solo